Inbibo/shift_docs/docs/integration_resources/resources/usd_tutorials/usd_tutorial_01.md

 </figure>

-### Visualizing the Stage
+### Visualising the Stage

-Shift is shipped with native plugins to visualize and inspect the stage.
-They can be accessed from the *Usd* top menu:
+Shift is shipped with native plugins to visualise and inspect the stage.
+They can be accessed from the *USD* top menu:
 * **USD Outliner**: Shows the user the stage hierarchy sourced from specific Usd nodes in the active board workflow.

 * **USD Viewer**: Shows the stage in the USD viewer sourced from specific USD nodes in the active board workflow.